 Corn is my favorite veggie to throw on the grill, I unapologetically eat my weight in it during the summer months.
 I make a ton of it at once and keep the extras in the fridge for whenever the mood strikes.
 Grilled corn on the cob is a perfect afternoon snack for the kids and when you strip the kernels from the cob you can toss them in practically any dish your heart desires from pasta to salads and even pizza!

-I love this pizza for so many reasons; obviously the grilled corn, the dreamy cilantro pistachio pesto that my Mother in Law recently introduced me to, and how fast and easy these are to make, especially if you prep the ingredients in advance.
+I love this recipe for elote pizza for so many reasons; obviously the grilled corn, the dreamy cilantro pistachio pesto that my Mother in Law recently introduced me to, and how fast and easy these are to make, especially if you prep the ingredients in advance.

 Grilled Mexican Street Corn Pizza

 Don’t just use the pesto in this recipe for pizza!
 Toss it with pasta, spread it on bread and top with Monterey jack cheese then toast it all up for a killer Tex-Mex take on grilled cheese, or roast baby potatoes then toss them with the pesto while they’re still piping hot.
 Literally, anything goes here!

 Don’t forget to rate the recipe, and let me know what you think about this Grilled Mexican Street Corn Pizza in the comments below.
 I just love hearing from you.
 Your reviews/comments really help other people that visit This Mess is Ours!

 - Yield: 4 pizzas 1x